Lupus: Criteria for individual diagnosis

-Other alternative criteria have been suggested, e.g. the St. Thomas' Hospital "alternative" criteria in 1998.
+Other diagonistic criteria have been suggested, such as the St. Thomas' Hospital "alternative" criteria in 1998.

 Treatment

-There is no cure for Lupus.
+There is no cure for lupus.
 The treatment of SLE involves preventing flares and reducing their severity and duration when they occur.

-Hydroxychloroquine was approved by the FDA for lupus in 1955.
-Hydroxychloroquine is a first line agent for SLE and is associated with reduced mortality, complications and disease activity.
-Hydroxychloroquiine is associated with a 54% reduction in mortality due to SLE.
+Hydroxychloroquine was approved by the Food and Drug Administration (FDA) for lupus in 1955.
+Hydroxychloroquine is a first line agent for SLE and is associated with reduced mortality, complications, and disease activity.
+Hydroxychloroquine is associated with a 54% reduction in mortality due to SLE.
 It is recommended that all people with SLE be on hydroxychloroquine regardless of disease activity due to its well documented benefits, unless there are contraindications to its use.
 Contraindications to hydroxychloroquine include allergy to the medication or significant retinal disease (as hydroxychloroquine may worsen retinopathy).
 Regular eye exams are recommended for those on hydroxychloroquine chronically due to this rare risk.
 The prevalence of retinal toxicity for those on the medication was 2% at 10 years.

 Treatment can include corticosteroids and anti-malarial drugs.
 Certain types of lupus nephritis such as diffuse proliferative glomerulonephritis require intermittent cytotoxic drugs.
 These drugs include cyclophosphamide and mycophenolate.
 Cyclophosphamide increases the risk of developing infections, pancreas problems, high blood sugar, and high blood pressure.

-Some drugs approved for other diseases are used for SLE 'off-label'.
+Some drugs approved for other diseases are used for SLE "off-label".
 In November 2010, an FDA advisory panel recommended approving belimumab (Benlysta) as a treatment for the pain and flare-ups common in lupus.
 The drug was approved by the FDA in March 2011.

 In terms of healthcare utilization and costs, one study found that "patients from the US with SLE, especially individuals with moderate or severe disease, utilize significant healthcare resources and incur high medical costs."